 Viruses use specialized proteins found on their surface to attach to other proteins on the surface of cells in the lungs.
 For example, SARS-CoV-2, the virus that causes COVID-19 uses a protein on its surface to attach to the protein angiotensin-converting enzyme 2 (ACE2) on cells in the lung.
 After the virus attaches to the cell, it is brought inside the cell where it uses the machinery of the cell to make new copies of the virus.

 Pneumocytes infected by a virus can become damaged and die.
 The body responds to this injury by replacing the thin type 1 pneumocytes with the thicker, stronger type 2 pneumocytes.
-Injured pneumocytes also release signals that tell specialized virus fighting immune cells called lymphocytes to come to lungs.
+Injured pneumocytes also release signals that tell specialized virus-fighting immune cells called lymphocytes to come to the lungs.
 As in bacterial pneumonia, fluid fills the air spaces which makes it difficult for a person with pneumonia to breathe.

 Pathologists use the term hyaline membranes to describe thick pinks bands of tissue on the inner surface of the alveoli.
 These hyaline membranes are often seen in combination with type 2 pneumocytes and fluid filling the air spaces and alveolar walls.
-People with pneumonia have difficulty breathing because the thickened alveolar walls make it more difficult for oxygen to exchange between the lungs that the blood.
+People with pneumonia have difficulty breathing because the thickened alveolar walls make it more difficult for oxygen to exchange between the lungs and the blood.
 The changes associated with viral pneumonia on x-ray or CT scan will also appear more grey or white because the alveoli have less air than normal in these areas.

 Types of viruses that commonly cause pneumonia include: